Yuhan-Fei/SMRTnet/README.md

 -->

 <!--### :bangbang: Download our pre-trained models from zenodo （Required）-->
-Please manually download the pre-trained models, including RNA language model (RNASwan-seq), chemical language model (MoLFormer), and SMRTnet model, from the following link below and place them into the SMRTnet folder (See Reop Structure section below for guidance): https://zenodo.org/records/14715564

-Since the pre-trained models are large, we have uploaded them to Zenodo for users.
+Since the pre-trained models used in SMRTnet are large, we have uploaded them to Zenodo for users to download directly.
 Please download the pre-trained models — including the RNA language model (RNASwan-seq), the chemical language model (MoLFormer), and the pre-trained SMRTnet model — from the following link and place them in the SMRTnet folder (see the Repo Structure section below for details).

 :bangbang: Downloadable pre-trained models used in SMRTnet: https://zenodo.org/records/14715564